konmik/konmik.github.io/content/post/managing_state_reactive_way.md

 Your jugging ball does not suddenly turn into a rat or a bird, it does not try to bite you or to fly away.

+#### Single source of truth

+The idea of having a single source of truth fits nicely into this approach.
+You have some state and when it changes you get notified.
+Nice!
+And it is better to have the truth immutable, just to avoid having some grey hairs.

 ## Adding some rocket science

 The article says "reactive", was it just do draw attention to some weird stuff